shubhamsaxena924/CodeYogiPortal/README.md

 ## level7

 Level 7: level 6 + custom selectors using manual method vs createSelector() + making Entity & EntityState interfaces for reusability & consistency + custom middleware (which is not actually a middleware) + Group API Optimization (1.
-First git commit has caching approach. i.e. Don't call API if results for some keyword were fetched in past.)
+First git commit has caching approach. i.e. Don't call API if results for some keyword were fetched in past. | 2.
+Second git commit shows existing results and load fresh results in the background.
+But it doesn't not call the API if an API call for the keyword is already pending. |)